gerhynes/python-notes/README.md

 ### Pickling

-`pickle` is a module that serializes data which you can deserialize and access later.
+`pickle` is a module that serializes data, for storing in a file or database, and which you can deserialize and access later.

 The data is not human readable while stored.